OliPelz/centos-beowulf-cluster-setup/BASIC_CLUSTER.md

 echo PATH=$BEO_SCRIPTS:$PATH >> /etc/environment
 ```

-* disable selinux on all nodes plus headnode, this has to be done in order that all clustering communication work
+First we need to disable selinux on all nodes plus headnode, this has to be done in order that all clustering communication work
-  escpecially the passwordless login from the headnode to all other nodes
+especially the passwordless login from the headnode to all other nodes
+Please not to make backups of all the config files you change !!!
 ```bash
 cp /etc/selinux/config /etc/selinux/config.ORG
 sed -i 's/^SELINUX=enforcing$/#SELINUX=enforcing\nSELINUX=disabled/g' /etc/selinux/config